Management

 Management graduates understand the different functions and challenges of organisations and how people and resource decisions contribute to this.

 Management students develop an in-depth knowledge of how people can successfully navigate across a range of functions including strategy, leadership, organisational development and growth and operations.
-They develop technical and interpersonal skills, and improve their analytical and conceptual thinking skills.
+They develop technical and interpersonal skills, improve their analytical, conceptual and critical thinking skills, problem solving and communication and a good basis of business understanding.

 Roles and career pathways